 Permission Note Enrollment limited to: Animal Science graduate students.

-- Improve oral presentation skills - organization and delivery of their specific research topic to a diverse audience.
+- Students will be able to improve oral presentation skills - organization and delivery of their specific research topic to a diverse audience.

-- Develop the confidence to clearly and succinctly communicate research findings to the scientific community.
+- Students will be able to develop the confidence to clearly and succinctly communicate research findings to the scientific community.

-- Hone interdisciplinary and critical thinking skills among Animal Science graduate students.
+- Students will be able to hone interdisciplinary and critical thinking skills among Animal Science graduate students.

-- Develop skills to critique (constructively) and scientifically interact with peers and departmental faculty.
+- Students will be able to develop skills to critique (constructively) and scientifically interact with peers and departmental faculty.

-- Get a broad perspective of Animal Science research by discussing diverse topics that are presented in this series (disciplinary knowledge).
+- Students will be able to get a broad perspective of Animal Science research by discussing diverse topics that are presented in this series (disciplinary knowledge).

 Regular Academic Session.